For those who like to read!

 I continue to meet new people and work for all sorts of reasons.
 From promoting events via video for companies, documenting events for charities and peoples personal reasons.
 As well as photo shoots.

-A year later I became a trainee Video Editor for a show called What’s Up TV, broadcast on Sky 1 which then lead onto working at the BBC’s TMO department.
-Currently I still freelance in the world that I love as a Videographer & Editor, as well as being a Training Assistant and Head of Digital Comms for MAMA Youth Project where we train people to make the Sky 1 show, What’s Up TV.
+A year later, in 2016 I became a trainee Video Editor for a show called What’s Up TV, broadcast on Sky One which then lead onto working at the BBC’s TMO department.
+Currently I still freelance in the world that I love as a Videographer & Editor, Freelance Producer / Editor for BBC Live stories as well as being a Technical / Post Production Supervisor for Licklemor Productions programme, Unmuted (previously What’s Up TV), on Sky Arts & Digital Content Producer for MAMA Youth Project.
+This is where we train people to make the Sky Arts show, Unmuted.

 Photo by Alexander Houghton